yunus-del/websites/shizuku/guide/setup.md

 ::: tip If you are using GrapheneOS

-System settings - "Security" - "Secure app spawning" may need to be disabled.
+System settings - "Security" - "Secure app spawning" may need to be disa

 [Source](https://github.com/RikkaApps/websites/pull/79#issue-1751837442)